bt7s7k7/UCPeM/README.md

 ```
 If you have a `.gitignore` file, it will be updated.

-A project contains an `ucpem.js` file, defining resources and their dependencies.
+A project contains an `ucpem.js` or `ucpem.ts` file, defining resources and their dependencies.

 Port is a repository path (for `git clone`).
 Resource names should be `[a-zA-Z0-9_]+` and cannot contain whitespace.